Step 1: Your free phone call

 They can’t even talk to you, and they certainly can’t harass you.

-If they violate the automatic stay, we can sue them for Contempt of Court.
+- If your creditors violate the automatic stay, we can sue them for Contempt of Court

 Step 6: The meeting of creditors (341 hearing)